swiftlang/swift-evolution/proposals/nnnn-actors.md

 Here, `BankSession.downloadTransactions` is using a completion handler to deliver its results.
 That completion handler will be called at some later time, but the caller has no knowledge of the actor, so the completion handler can be executed concurrently with actor-isolated code, which would cause a data race.
 This proposal makes the closure non-isolated in this case, so the references to `self.transactions` and `self.lastUpdateDate` will be flagged as an error by actor isolation checking:

 ```
-error: actor-isolated property 'transactions' can not be referenced by @concurrent closure
+error: actor-isolated property 'transactions' can not be referenced by @sendable closure
 error: actor-isolated property 'lastUpdateDate' can not be referenced by @escaping closure
 ```

 The specific rule determining whether a closure captures an `isolated` parameter as actor-isolated checks two properties:
-* If the closure is `@concurrent` or is nested within a `@concurrent` closure or local function, it is non-isolated, or
+* If the closure is `@sendable` or is nested within a `@sendable` closure or local function, it is non-isolated, or
 * If the closure is `@escaping` or is nested within an `@escaping` closure or a local function, it is non-isolated.

 For the examples above:

-* The closure passed to `runDetached` captures `self` as non-isolated because it requires a `@concurrent` function to be passed to it.
+* The closure passed to `runDetached` captures `self` as non-isolated because it requires a `@sendable` function to be passed to it.
 * The closure passed to `downloadTransactions` captures `self` as non-isolated because it requires an `@escaping` function.
 * The closure passed to `forEach` captures `self` as isolated because it takes a non-concurrent, non-escaping function.

-> **Rationale**: In theory, `@escaping` is completely orthogonal from `@concurrent`.
+> **Rationale**: In theory, `@escaping` is completely orthogonal from `@sendable`.
 However, in practice nearly all `@escaping` closures in Swift code today are executed concurrently via mechanisms that predate Swift Concurrency.
-In time, those escaping functions that are executed concurrently will be annotated with `@concurrent` as well as `@escaping`.
-However, until that happens, `@escaping` non-`@concurrent` functions will be a major hole in the safety model, allowing data races on actor-isolated state.
+In time, those escaping functions that are executed concurrently will be annotated with `@sendable` as well as `@escaping`.
+However, until that happens, `@escaping` non-`@sendable` functions will be a major hole in the safety model, allowing data races on actor-isolated state.
 The rule that prevents `isolated` parameter capture in an `@escaping` closure could be lifted in a future version of Swift, where limitations on concurrent execution are more widely enforced.

 #### inout parameters